Green Tara Practice Instructions - with Lama Zangmo

 WhoTeacher: Lama Gelongma Zangmo

-This is a day of instructions in the practice and text of Green Tara.
+This is a day of instructions in the practice and recitation of the text of Green Tara, which is practiced every Sunday morning at Kagyu Samye Dzong.
 If understood properly, Green Tara practice helps us overcome inner and outer obstacles, and especially the obstacles of our own fears and self-doubt.

 During this day of instructions, Lama Zangmo will explain the visualisations and mudras that accompany the practice